Cres

-Cres and the neighbouring island of Lošinj once used to be one island, but were divided by a channel and connected with a bridge at the town of Osor.
+In the past, Cres and the neighbouring island of Lošinj used to be one island, but now they are divided by a channel and connected by a bridge that starts from the town of Osor.
 Cres's only freshwater source is Lake Vrana.

 History

 Cres has been inhabited since the Paleolithic time period.
-Its name predates classical antiquity and is derived from Proto-Indo-European *(s)quer- ("cliff").
-Although this is one view, another more historically correct is from classical antiquity, when the town was founded and inhabited by ancient Greeks, and called it Chersos (Χέρσος); "chersos" in Greek means "barren land", "uncultivated land" and "dry heaths".
-Later, "Chersos" was resounded to "Cresta", from which eventually the modern name "Cherso-Cres" is derived.
+In ancient times, Cres and Lošinj were called Apsyrtides.
+In the past, the two islands were connected, but due to the needs of trade, these islands were separated by an artificially dug canal near Osor.
+Its name predates classical antiquity and derives from Proto-Indo-European *(s)quer- ("cliff").
+When the town was founded and inhabited by ancient Greeks, it was called Chersos (Χέρσος), which in Greek means "barren land", "uncultivated land" or "dry heaths".
+Later, "Chersos" was resounded to "Cresta", from which eventually the modern name "Cherso-Cres" came.